 The term “false morel” encompasses a number of different species including Gyromitra esculenta (the beefsteak mushroom), Gyromitra caroliniana, and others in the Verpa and Helvella genera.
 They are often mistaken for the edible delicacies in the Morchella genus (true morels).

-These are some of many poisonous mushrooms that contain the chemical monomethyl hydrazine (MMH).
+The false morels include some poisonous mushrooms that contain the chemical monomethyl hydrazine (MMH).
 MMH causes vomiting, dizziness, diarrhea, and sometimes death.
 Furthermore, MMH is suspected to be carcinogenic.
+(Read more and, here)

 “But wait,” you ask, “haven’t I heard of people eating these mushrooms with no ill effect?”

 You probably have.
-Many people have eaten them and some even hunt for them specifically.
-It may surprise you that Gyromitra esculenta is considered a delicacy in parts of the Great Lakes region of the United States and in parts of Scandinavia.
-You can even buy them in Finland, where they come with preparation instructions!
+Many people have eaten them and even hunt for them specifically.
+It may surprise you that Gyromitra esculenta is considered a delicacy in parts of the United States and in parts of Scandinavia.
+You can buy them in Finland, where they come with preparation instructions.

 Let’s learn more about the fake morel.
 We’ll start with some facts, move on to identification, and finally take a look at who eats these mushrooms.
 For a more complete list of straight morel mushroom hunting tips click here.

 False Morel Mushroom Facts